foss2serve/github-workflow-activity/activity.md

   should be acceptable.
 Accept the pull-request.
 - Have contributors clean up.

-Celebrate enthusiastically.
-That was challenging.
+Celebrate enthusiastically. :clap: :clap: :clap: That was challenging.

-## Multi-round contribution
+## 10. Multi-round contribution

 - Have contributor-1 add another food, and contributor-2 another movie.
 - Have the maintainer ask for a modification through the pull-request